Skialith/DB/README.md

   - [Method for running code: Installation, Operating method](#method-for-running-code-installation-operating-method)
   - [Instructions for use](#instructions-for-use)
   - [Developer](#developer)
+## Project Overview

+Our collaborative endeavor focuses on the design and development of a prototype robot control system tailored for the exploration of a complex walled maze, housing a concealed treasure.
+This innovative project is helmed by a dynamic "engineering design company" structured into three specialized departments: E-Commerce, Telecoms, and IoT.
+Each department contributes to the project with its unique set of responsibilities.

+### Departments

+#### Telecom Department

+- Specializes in the electronic design and microcontroller programming of the autonomous robot, a pivotal component in our maze exploration system.

+#### E-Commerce Department

+- Tasked with the creation of a robust database and the development of a user-friendly website, this department ensures that our robot controllers (users) have a seamless and efficient experience.

+#### IoT Department

+- Responsible for implementing elementary AI programming, which plays a crucial role in the detection of the hidden treasure within the maze.

+## Project Outcome

+In the culmination of our project, the autonomous robot adeptly navigates the labyrinthine maze, successfully locating the concealed treasure.
+Employing sophisticated camera technology, the robot captures images of the treasure and employs cutting-edge object detection algorithms, including YOLOv8, to identify the type of treasure.

+The robot provides real-time updates on the exploration's status, offering a comprehensive display of images taken, exploration time, record count, all accessible through a user-friendly web interface.
+An integral web application allows users to efficiently manage their personal information and provides access to current and historical exploration records.

+## Database

+Our robust MySQL database serves as the foundation for the entire system, securely storing all crucial information in the background.

+## Potential Applications

+The potential applications of this project extend to educational institutions, empowering students to cultivate their problem-solving skills, apply their theoretical knowledge in practical scenarios, and gain valuable teamwork experience.
+This project champions innovation and initiative, fostering essential qualities in the engineering domain.

 # Telecom
 # Intelligent Photo-Recognition Obstacle-Avoidance Car